gatsbyjs/gatsby/docs/docs/plugins.md

 easily solve common website build problems e.g. setup Sass, add markdown support, process images, etc.

-For larger / complex sites, they let you modularize your site customizations into site-specific plugins.
+For larger / complex sites, they let you modularize your site customization's into site-specific plugins.

 Gatsby has a large and growing set of plugins.
 To search/browse official and